Coolfield/Udacity-FEND-Personal-Blog/README.md

 How to deploy
 ----------------
 This project can be forked and used as a blog with minimum set-up or editing required.
+As the files are static it is easy to deploy on almost any storage platform or static hosting platform following the respective platforms hosting tutorials.

 Design Language
 ------------------